-We will monitor your store throughout the day for recurring orders placed by your subscription app and when we detect them we will send those hits to Google Analytics via the Google Analytics Measurement Protocol.
+The app will monitor your store throughout the day for recurring orders placed by your subscription app and when we detect them we send those hits to Google Analytics via the Google Analytics Measurement Protocol.

 Once you've completed all steps above AND you have had recurring orders placed on your store then you can verify the data successfully made it to Google Analytics by:

 Under Behavior > Events > Top Events > Event Action you will find events called "recurring order placed" which is how we are sending these order hits to Google Analytics.

 If you see these then you can match up to the transactions as well.
 This total event amount should equal the total # of recurring orders placed on your store.